Find out more about European Merchant Bank (EMBank), legal structure, board members and how we do business ethically, in compliance with regulations.

 - To review and supervise and monitor concentration risk arising from both borrowers and depositors.

-- To supervise Capital Markets & Treasury Department, allocate the bank’s remaining assets and liabilities to meet risk and profitability objectives.
-Monitor performance and risk of the Bank’s investment portfolio, including equity securities held at fair value, and strategies including portfolio activity, unrealized gains and losses, portfolio yield, duration, and total return, and credit quality.
+- To monitor performance and risk of the Bank’s investment portfolio, including equity securities held at fair value, and strategies including portfolio activity, unrealized gains and losses, portfolio yield, duration and total return, and credit quality.

 Click here to access the charter of the ALCO Committee.